-I have audited the financial statements of the Bermuda Deposit Insurance Corporation, which comprise the statement of financial position as at March 31, 2020, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of the Bermuda Deposit Insurance Corporation, which comprise the statement of financial position as at March 31, 2021, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bermuda Deposit Insurance Corporation as at March 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards generally accepted in Bermuda and Canada.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bermuda Deposit Insurance Corporation as at March 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards generally accepted in Bermuda and Canada.